songster-sa/aws-developer-associate-notes/readme.md

 ## Kinesis - for streaming data
 - 3 services
-     - streams - in shards - retention 24h-7days
+     - streams - in shards
+        - retention 24h-7days
+        - rapidly move data off producers
+        - realtime processing and analysing
+     - firehose
-     - firehose - no retention - automated shards
+        - no retention - automated shards
+        - easiest way to load streaming data into data stores and analytics tools
-     - analytics - run sql queries on data
+     - analytics - run sql queries on data (using firehose)

 ## CI/CD Services
 - code commit - git repo in aws - src control
     - **set notifications - via cloud watch or SNS**
 - code build - compile build test
+    - set timeouts if takes too long
+    - to debug - run locally using CodeBuild Agent
+    - you cannot ssh into docker where code build runs
 - code deploy - deploy on EC2, lambda etc
     - in place - rolling update
     - blue/green - immutable
+    - cannot provision , can only deploy
 - code pipeline - release management - orchestration
     - **if sees test failure - it will stop**
     - can watch S3 bucket for new zip/jar/war